kchia/blockchain-developer-bootcamp-final-project/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Merging code into `main` automatically kicks off the deployment to Heroku.

 ### Directory Structure

+- `/.github/workflows`: contains the configuration files for building and deploying the app automatically
 - `/contracts`: contains the smart contract code written in Solidity
 - `/migrations`: contains the Truffle migration files
 - `/test`: contains the smart contract test code